Capture deferred errors in Go

 JavaScript friends might recognize).
 The IIFE overwrites the colloquially-named

-return argument.
+err return argument.

 func populateFile () (errerror ) f, err := os.Open("foo.txt" , os.O_CREATE, 0o644)if err !=nil {return fmt.Errorf("open file: %w" , err) }defer func () {if closeErr := f.Close(); err !=nil {// BAD: overwrites existing error err = fmt.Errorf( "close file: %w" , closeErr)} }() err = writeInterestingData(f)if err !=nil {return fmt.Errorf("write data: %w" , err) }return nil }

 Alas, this solution brings its own set of problems.
-If f.Close
+If f.Close errors, we

-.
+overwrite the error from writeInterestingData.
 We need to combine the errors.

-Before reaching to Uber's multierr package, we'll lean on errors.Join
+Before reaching to Uber's multierr package, we'll lean on errors.Join to

 combine multiple errors, introduced by Go 1.20.